ZedSebas/taller-master/README.md

 Rocky <br />
 > #usermod -aG wheel ansible <br />
 > #visudo <br />
+  ##Same thing without a password
   ansible ALL=(ALL) NOPASSWD: ALL <br />

 Ubuntu <br />
 > #sudo usermod -aG sudo ansible <br />
 > #visudo <br />
+  #Allow members of group sudo to execute any command
   ansible ALL=(ALL:ALL) NOPASSWD: ALL <br />

 Verificación